OnurFurkanUnal/firma-demo/READFIRST.md

 - Angular Cli
 - ExpressJs
 - JsonWebTokens
+- Sequelize

 ### Requirements ###
 Node Js
 Angular Cli
+Postgressql

 ### Start App ###

 1.First Create firmademo and firmademotest databases 2.Go to firma-demo folder run npm install
-3.G to firma-demo/src/client run npm install
+3.Go to firma-demo/src/client run npm install
-6.You can use sequelize.sync() if you dont want to add foreing keys manually 7.if execute manually foreing keys.That in /sql/create_foreing_key.sql 8.sequelize db:migrate
+6.You can use sequelize.sync() if you dont want to add foreing keys manually 7.if execute manually foreing keys.That in /sql/create_foreing_key.sql 8.run sequelize db:migrate
 9.We are using cookie and these cookies not under https.
 We have used cookies on http localhost.
-So if you using windows go to  C:\Windows\System32\drivers\etc open hosts file and add 127.0.0.1 localhosta.com  127.0.0.1 sub.localhosta.com . because localhost share same root for app and api.
+So if you using windows or other OS go to  C:\Windows\System32\drivers\etc open hosts file and add 127.0.0.1 localhosta.com  127.0.0.1 sub.localhosta.com . because localhost share same root for app and api.
 It cause cookie problem. check http://digitalpbk.blogspot.com/2007/01/making-subdomains-on-localhost.html